RiyadhKh4n/CoinFrog/README.md

 * Command to install this apps requirements is `pip3 install -r requirements.txt`

 # Credits
-All coin information is taken from [CoinMarketCap](https://coinmarketcap.com/)
+All coin data is taken from [CoinMarketCap](https://coinmarketcap.com/)

 ## Code
 When developing CoinFrog I had to implement a third-party API which was something I had never done before as a result I used [this](https://www.youtube.com/watch?v=ECJjjZ_iijc&t=1s) YouTube video which explained how to retrieve data from the API and print it to the console.